Medical Records: Frequently Asked Questions

 Question: What if the patient is deceased?

-Answer: If a patient is deceased, the authorization must be signed by the appointed
+Answer: The authorization must be signed by the appointed personal representative.

 Question: Can I get my medical records on CD?